Finding donors for your nonprofit organization or political campaign can seem daunting if you don’t know where to start.

 2. Research potential donors

-Look into similar nonprofit organizations like yours, and identify who’s already giving to those causes.
+Other good places to continue your search are similar nonprofit organizations like yours.
+That way you can identify who’s already giving to those causes.

-Here’s how to find out who donated to a nonprofit:
+Here’s how to find previous donors to other nonprofits:

 3. Host fundraising events